tu2-atmanand/Task-Board/README.md

 <p align="center">An <a href="https://obsidian.md/">Obsidian</a> plugin to view and manage all your tasks, throughout the vault on a centralized board using various kinds of views.
 Use boards to manage small to large projects.</p>

-> :warning: Attention
+> :warning: **Attention**
 >
 > Right now this plugin have a serious issue with the "Map view" feature.
-You can read more about it here.
+You can read more about it [here](https://github.com/tu2-atmanand/Task-Board/issues/561).
 The data of the map view is being stored inside a `LocalStorage`, which a very bad system design to store user's data.
-This architecture will be completely changed in the next major release, version `2.0.0`.
+This architecture will be completely changed in the next major release, [version `2.0.0`](https://github.com/tu2-atmanand/Task-Board/milestone/13).
 >
 > Please be aware of this issue and use the feature cautiously.
-Would rather request to not use the feature for your day to day workflow till the issue has been fixed.
+Would rather request to not use the map view feature for your day to day workflow till the issue has been fixed.

 ![Task Board Thumbnail](./assets/MainThumbnail-4.png)